 Haleakala Crater Lookout: Visit the Haleakala Crater, the world’s largest dormant volcano.
-See the crater known as “The House of the Sun” that measures 7½ miles long by 2½ miles wide and which last erupted in 1790.
-You can gaze out at the beauty of the Pacific Hawaiian Islands from the 9,740 foot vantage point, with panoramic views of the Hawaiian Islands chain.
+See the crater known as The House of the Sun that measures 7.5 miles long by 2.5 miles wide, which last erupted in 1790.
+You can gaze out at the beauty from the 9,740-ft. vantage point, with panoramic views of the Hawaiian Islands chain.
 We’ll visit the Haleakala Visitors Center and Park Headquarters Visitors Center.

 Lahaina: Your next stop will be the town of Lahaina which was once an important whaling village and served as the capital of the Hawaiian Kingdom.
-Here you will have time on your own to explore the many shops and restaurants along Front Street before returning to your awaiting ship in Kahului.
+Here, you will have time on your own to explore the many shops and restaurants along Front Street before returning to your awaiting ship in Kahului.

 Requirements & Restrictions: Guests with heart or respiratory conditions should be cautioned that Haleakala’s summit is at 9,740 ft. and may cause breathing difficulties.

 What to Bring: A jacket is highly recommended as the temperature at the summit of Haleakala is drastically colder than the temperature at sea level.
 Comfortable closed-toe walking shoes for walking on uneven terrain.
 Cash or credit/debit card for additional purchases.
 Bottled water is also recommended.